liulin523/liulin523.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Department of Earth and Environmental Sciences</a>, Faculty of Science, The Chinese University of Hong Kong
+subtitle: <a href='https://www.ees.cuhk.edu.hk/'>Department of Earth and Environmental Sciences</a>, Faculty of Science, The Chinese University of Hong Kong

 profile:
   align: right